realVinayak/PHSX815_Project4/README.md

     performs best fit function analysis and saves the resulting plots in `./outputs/`

 ### Execution
-To run, type `python3 driv  er.py`.
+To run, type `python3 driver.py`.
 Currently, the lattice size used in code is `4 x 4`.
 However, the paper uses `16 x 16` as the lattice size.
 This is done because the execution times is longer for `16 x 16`.